mjiao/sap-edge/README.md

 **Environment Variables:**

-* CLUSTER_NAME: Name of the target cluster
+* HOST: The target EIC hostname
 * AUTH_KEY: Authentication key (as used in the Tekton secret)
 * INGRESS_IP: External ingress IP of the cluster